-More than 90 percent of holiday shoppers plan to spend in-store, according to the International Council of Shopping Centers.
-When you shop online, it’s easier to avoid overspending because you are not touching items, aren’t overwhelmed by product displays and can compare prices easier, said Glaser.
+When you shop online, it's easier to avoid overspending because you're not touching items, aren't overwhelmed by product displays and can compare prices easier, said Glaser.

 Plus, when you shop from the comfort of home, you won't be tempted to spend money on things other than gifts.
 The ICSC found 80 percent of consumers surveyed will participate in activities other than shopping when visiting a shopping center, including dining at restaurants and having their kids' picture taken with Santa.